 All tenants and landlords are governed by Law No. 206 of 2007 when it comes to a rental agreement, and this deals the obligations of both parties.
 You can find out more information on the RERA’s website.

 Where to live in Dubai

-Where you want to live may depend on where you’ll be working or if you have children, where you want them to go to school.
+Where you want to live may depend on where you’ll be working or if you have children and where you want them to go to school.
 Traffic during rush hour in Dubai can be extremely congested and this should also be taken into account when looking for accommodation.

 Some areas you may want to look at include the following:

 - Green Community – mainly villa based with some apartments and townhouses.

 - Jebel Ali Village - older villas and plush properties with schools, health facilities, restaurants and shopping malls within easy reach.